Leleat/leleat.github.io/README.md

 # README

 This repo hosts the code for my personal website.
-It is built using [Astro](https://astro.build/) as a static site generator.
+It is custom built (i.e. no 3rd party themes etc.) using [Astro](https://astro.build/) as a static site generator.

 ## License